Claim your 2023 Tax Credit by Mar. 31, 2023

 20. Can I designate that my tax credit contribution be used for a specific school?

-Yes, please select Dunwoody Christian School as your designated school. (please be careful not to select another neighboring school with a similar name of Dunwoody Christian Academy.
-In order to support DCS, please select “Dunwoody Christian School” on your tax credit application.
+Yes, please select Dunwoody Christian School as your designated school.
+(Please be careful not to select Dunwoody Christian Academy, which is a neighboring school, if you wish us to receive your support.
+In order to support DCS, please select “Dunwoody Christian School” on your tax credit application.)

 21. Can I designate that my tax credit contribution be used for a specific student?